 Ongoing pressure from regulators is driving demand for specialists in this area as employers look to build robust compliance functions.

-“Recruitment levels for compliance specialists have been high for the past several years as employers have strived to avoid the financial and reputational costs of failing to adhere to legislation and guidelines,” commented James Murray, Director at Robert Walters.
+“Recruitment levels for compliance specialists have been high for the past several years as employers have strived to avoid the financial and reputational costs of failing to adhere to legislation and guidelines,” commented Dan Harris, Director at Robert Walters.

 While the overall change in role volumes is small, this should be seen in a context of a historically high number of vacancies.
 Surveillance and advisory specialists have been in acutely high demand, but opportunities are also abundant for professionals with a background in regulatory change, central compliance and regulatory management and policy.